eufat/eufat.github.io/_posts/2019-02-19-hyperspectral-image-preprocessing-with-python.md

 ```
 ![corrected-image](https://eufat.github.io/images/hyperspectral-preprocessing-1.png)

+Since hyperspectral camera have a lot of bands (commonly called channels in RGB image, bands contain a list of wavelength measured in nanometer) within a single image we can create a figure where we can plot a reflectance versus the bands itself.
 With this [file](https://raw.githubusercontent.com/eufat/skripsi/master/notebooks/helpers/bands.csv) that represent each value of spectral bands we can display each pixel spectral features as figured with reflectance versus wavelength.
 ```python
 bands = np.genfromtxt('bands.csv', delimiter=',')
 ```